YurunChen/SafePred/README.md

 ---

+## 📜 Extracting Policies

+SafePred uses safety policies to evaluate action risk.
+To extract policies from your own documents, see **[Extracting Policies](docs/POLICY_EXTRACTION.md)**.

+---

 ## 🧪 Running Experiments

 This section provides example commands for running the WASP and OS-Harm benchmarks with SafePred integration.